dustybrigsby/Code-Quiz/README.md

 ## Usage

-Click the Generate Password button and make selections for what to include in password using the window prompts.
+Click the "Start Quiz" button to start a timed quiz with questions about JavaScript.
+Your score is how much time you have remaining when all the questions have been answered.
+But look out!
+Every wrong answer will deduct 10 seconds from the time!

 ## Credits